CozyPlantlady/the-garden-gate/README.md

 - Quick reminder for myself to never name name just name *Fixed*
 - Value given for the name box appears in story pages, but can´t be given by user.
 - As I got page number showing properly on it's own it felt unnecessary.
 I shall remove it. *Fixed*
+- 2/7: Was going to add 3th option button, but decided not to.
+It would make code more complicated with little value to add.
+Changing story page order so that it doesnt matter *Fixed*